mbcarruthers/adder8/readme.md

 # 8 bit synchronous counter

-Extrapolation of a 3 bit countercombinational logic diagram from  'Digital Design from Scratch Volume 1', page 77
+Extrapolation of a 3 bit counter combinational logic diagram from  'Digital Design from Scratch Volume 1', page 77

 !['image of adder8'](./counter.png)